cmaglie/FlashStorage/readme.md

 ## Supported hardware

-Currently, ATSAMD21 and ATSAMD51 cpu are supported (and consequently every board based	Currently, only ATSAMD21 cpu is supported (and consequently every board based on this cpu like the Arduino Zero or Aduino MKR1000).
+Currently, ATSAMD21 and ATSAMD51 cpu are supported (and consequently every board based on this cpu like the Arduino Zero or Aduino MKR1000).

 ## Limited number of writes